 To validate the bearings from 1853 and take actual bearings, a Brunton “pocket transit” (photo below) was taken to Cerro Negra.

-The Brunton was used with the declination set at 0.
+The Brunton was used with the declination set at 0 as shown above.
 El Sombrero was shot with the Brunton at:

 S 65 E